 In recent years, Halifax has been a hidden gem among Canada’s tech community.
 It recently became the country’s fifth biggest tech hub with organizations like Digital Nova Scotia, Volta Labs and Ladies Learning Code leading the way.
-Located at Volta Labs, we have been running our Web Development Bootcamp and Intro to Web Development course out of Halifax for almost a year and have hosted events in the community such as the popular Coders and Creators event.
-We have also had alumni graduate from our campuses across the country and move to Halifax to be a part of the tech scene.
+Located at Volta Labs, we hosted our Web Development Bootcamp and Intro to Web Development courses out of Halifax for more than a year and have hosted events in the community such as the popular Coders and Creators event.
+We also had alumni graduate from our campuses across the country and move to Halifax to be a part of the tech scene.
 We recently spoke with Margaret MacAfee of Manifold, an exciting startup located in Halifax who has recently hired one of our graduates, and Dylan Mccrindle, a graduate of our iOS Development Bootcamp working in Halifax, to discuss the local tech scene.

 Margaret MacAfee - Manifold

 Tell Us About Manifold